History of South Africa: Zulu militarism and expansionism

-The Zulu people are part of the Nguni tribe and were originally a minor clan in what is today northern KwaZulu-Natal, founded ca. 1709 by Zulu kaNtombela.
+The Zulu people are part of the Nguni ethnic group and were originally a minor clan in what is today northern KwaZulu-Natal, founded ca. 1709 by Zulu kaNtombela.

 The 1820s saw a time of immense upheaval relating to the military expansion of the Zulu Kingdom, which replaced the original African clan system with kingdoms.
 Sotho-speakers know this period as the difaqane ("forced migration"); Zulu-speakers call it the mfecane ("crushing").

 Various theories have been advanced for the causes of the difaqane, ranging from ecological factors to competition in the ivory trade.
 Another theory attributes the epicentre of Zulu violence to the slave trade out of Delgoa Bay in Mozambique situated to the north of Zululand.
 Most historians recognise that the Mfecane wasn't just a series of events caused by the founding of the Zulu kingdom but rather a multitude of factors caused before and after Shaka Zulu came into power.

 In 1818, Nguni tribes in Zululand created a militaristic kingdom between the Tugela River and Pongola River, under the driving force of Shaka kaSenzangakhona, son of the chief of the Zulu clan.
 Shaka built large armies, breaking from clan tradition by placing the armies under the control of his own officers rather than of hereditary chiefs.
 He then set out on a massive programme of expansion, killing or enslaving those who resisted in the territories he conquered.
 His impis (warrior regiments) were rigorously disciplined: failure in battle meant death.